-Any successful business will want to return to trading as soon as possible after a loss to ensure that their customer base is not lost.
-The insurance policy will cover the loss of profits but this will be limited to a maximum indemnity period and it may take years to recover a lost customer base.
+(b) Any successful business will want to return to trading as soon as possible after a loss to ensure that its customer base is not lost.
+The insurance policy will cover the loss of profits, but this will be limited to a maximum indemnity period, and it may take years to recover a lost customer base.

-If the premises had been flooded, for example, it may have been possible for the policyholder to undertake emergency steps to mitigate the loss and be in a position to open the shop by working around the clock for a short period of time.
-The policy would often cover the 'increased cost of working' in this situation.
+If the premises had been flooded, for example, it may have been possible for the policyholder to undertake emergency steps to mitigate the loss and be able to open the shop by working around the clock for a short period of time.
+The policy would likely cover the 'increased cost of working' in this situation on an economic basis.
 This could include say, the additional overtime necessary to assist with the re-opening.

-However, with fire damage the building is likely to be in a poor state and if stock has not been destroyed by fire, it will have been ruined by smoke.
+However, with fire damage the building is likely to be in a very poor state and if stock has not been destroyed by fire, it will have been ruined by smoke.

-To limit the business interruption loss, the insurer will look to secure alternative and suitable premises as close as possible to the existing premises.
-The existing retail premises are located in a town centre and it is possible that there may be another unit available to rent, which would suit the policyholder's business.
-A nearby, alternative premises would almost certainly mean that many, if not all, customers would be retained and the business would continue to trade at normal, or near normal, levels whilst the damaged premises are being reinstated.
+To limit the business interruption loss, SRI plc will look to secure an alternative and suitable premise as close as possible to the existing premise.
+The existing retail premise are located in a town centre and it is possible that there may be another unit available to rent, which would suit the GW Ltd's business.
+A nearby, alternative premise would almost certainly mean that many, if not all, customers would be retained and the business would continue to trade at normal, or near normal, levels whilst the damaged premise is being reinstated.

-In addition, the insurer will need to consider the availability and lead time to obtain replacement stock items.
-Given the relatively modest sum insured, you would expect stock to be available within a matter of weeks (CII study text, M85 Claims Practice, 2016, P7/12-7/13).
+In addition, SRI plc will need to consider the availability and lead time to obtain replacement stock items.
+Given the relatively modest sum insured, you would expect stock to be available within a short period of time (CII study text, M85 Claims practice, 2022).